stackstar0/jakkli_mobiles/DEPLOYMENT.md

 ## 🎉 Ready to Go Live!

-The MobileMart website is now **production-ready** with all requested features:
+The Jakkli Mobiles website is now **production-ready** with all requested features:
 - ✅ All Lovable branding removed
 - ✅ Owner information updated to Shamsuddin Jakkli
 - ✅ Contact details: shamsuddinjakkli@gmail.com, +91 78996 63920